As AI tools reshape education, schools struggle with how to draw the line on cheating

 “In the absence of such a statement, students may be more likely to use these technologies inappropriately,” the email said, stressing that AI is “creating new confusion about what might constitute legitimate methods for completing student work.”

-At Carnegie Mellon University there has been a huge uptick in academic responsibility violations due to AI but often students aren’t aware they’ve done anything wrong, says Rebekah Fitzsimmons, chair of the AI faculty advising committee at the university’s Heinz College of Information Systems and Public Policy.
+Carnegie Mellon University has seen a huge uptick in academic responsibility violations due to AI, but often students aren’t aware they’ve done anything wrong, says Rebekah Fitzsimmons, chair of the AI faculty advising committee at the university’s Heinz College of Information Systems and Public Policy.

-For example, one English language learner wrote an assignment in his native language and used DeepL, an AI-powered translation tool, to translate his work to English but didn’t realize the platform also altered his language, which was flagged by an AI detector.
+For example, one student who is learning English wrote an assignment in his native language and used DeepL, an AI-powered translation tool, to translate his work to English.
+But he didn’t realize the platform also altered his language, which was flagged by an AI detector.

-Enforcing academic integrity policies has been complicated by AI, which is hard to detect and even harder to prove, said Fitzsimmons.
-Faculty are allowed flexibility when they believe a student has unintentionally crossed a line but are now more hesitant to point out violations because they don't want to accuse students unfairly, and students are worried that if they are falsely accused there is no way to prove their innocence.
+Enforcing academic integrity policies has become more complicated, since use of AI is hard to spot and even harder to prove, Fitzsimmons said.
+Faculty are allowed flexibility when they believe a student has unintentionally crossed a line, but are now more hesitant to point out violations because they don't want to accuse students unfairly.
+Students worry that if they are falsely accused, there is no way to prove their innocence.

 Emily DeJeu, who teaches communication courses at Carnegie Mellon’s business school, has eliminated writing assignments as homework and replaced them with in-class quizzes done on laptops in “a lockdown browser” that blocks students from leaving the quiz screen.

-“To expect an 18-year-old to exercise great discipline is unreasonable, that’s why it’s up to instructors to put up guardrails.”
+“To expect an 18-year-old to exercise great discipline is unreasonable," DeJeu said.
+"That’s why it’s up to instructors to put up guardrails.”

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.